p2-inc/phasetwo-docs/blog/2024-04-08-customizing-emails-in-keycloak.md

 ---
 slug: customizing-email-templates
-title: "How to Customize Email Templates in Keycloak"
+title: How to Customize Email Templates in Keycloak
+description: Customize email templates and branding for use in Keycloak
 authors: phasetwo
 tags:
   [